MSW Online Option

 Can I become a Licensed Clinical Social Worker (LCSW) if I focus on Practice and Leadership with Communities and Organizations?

-As of today, this educational program will not impact your ability to become an LCSW in the State of Oregon as that license is based on your postgraduate experience and supervision.
+This educational program will not impact your ability to become an LCSW in the State of Oregon as that license is based on your postgraduate experience and supervision.
 You are encouraged to review the rules on the Oregon Board of Licensed Social Workers website to get more detailed information.
 These rules vary in other states and you are encouraged to review the standards for your state.
 You can find your state board at the Association of Social Work Boards.

 Will I have regular contact with faculty?